Geneva’s Northern Illinois Food Bank reports on food delivery partnership with DoorDash

 “He talked about how hard it was, first to ask his neighbors to help him, and sometimes to get out of the apartment, get in the car and go to the Walmart to pick up the food,” Yurko said.
 “He said when DoorDash delivery became available, it was a game-changer.
 He told me he appreciated it so much – not only that he could get the food that he needed and wanted, but to have it delivered to him for free.
 He talked a lot about being valued, about being seen, understood … because of the partnership with DoorDash.”

-And the delivery people – known as Dashers – say “It’s the best part of my week,” when delivering for the food pantry, Yurko said.
+The delivery people – known as dashers – echoed what Yurko said of the process: “It’s the best part of my week” when delivering for the food pantry.

 Government Relations Manager of DoorDash Alexi Madon detailed the issues that can lead to needing food support – such as illness or job loss – and more recently being impacted by inflation and the Covid pandemic.